xgbuils/iterum/doc/API_transform_methods.md

 ## .map (cb, [context = this])

-Given Iterum instance that wraps a generator, `map` method builds another generator that returns and iterator such that `next` method returns the same as iterator but with `value` properties transformed by the callback `cb`.
+Given a generator wrapped in Iterum instance, `map` method returns another Iterum instance that wraps a generator that returns and iterator such that `next` method returns the same as iterator but with `value` properties transformed by the callback `cb`.
 Additional `context` parameter can be passed and it will be used as a context of `cb`.

 ### usage:
 ``` javascript